Deepika-M-gowda/barcode_scanner_android/README.md

 - Search information about the product you scan, with a quick research on different websites such as Amazon or Fnac.
 - Keep track of all your scanned barcodes with the history tool.
 - Generate your own barcodes
-- Customize the interface with different colours, with a light theme or a dark one.
-The app integrates the Android 12's features, allowing to adjust colours depending on your wallpaper.
+- Customize the interface with different colors, with a light theme or a dark one.
+The interface is built with Material 3 and is compatible with Material You, allowing you to adjust colors based on your wallpaper for devices running on Android 12 or later.
-- Texts are entirely translated in English, Spanish, French, German, Polish, Italian, Portuguese, Arabic, Turkish, Russian and Chinese (Simplified and Traditional).
+- Texts are entirely translated in English, Arabic, Spanish, French, Portuguese, Russian, German, Turkish, Italian, Ukrainian, Polish, Dutch, Romanian and Chinese (Simplified and Traditional).

 ## Screenshots